ryanneefeng/PokerEquityCalculator/README.md

 - **Input Sanity Checks** - warns the user if pot decreases or stack increases between streets
 - **Duplicate Card Prevention** - rejects any card already entered in the current hand
 - **Input Validation** - handles all invalid input gracefully without crashing
+- **Hand strength descriptor** - tell the user what hand or draw they currently have (flush draw, gutshot straight draw, top pair, two pair, trips, etc.)

 ## How It Works